MrsMata/SQL-Projects/README.md

 # SQL-Projects
-This repository will display each SQL project that will be included in my portfolio.
+This repository will display each SQL project I complete.

 SQL Server: PostgreSQL
 Database: ValentinaDB